SynthX-Multi/DiscoMine/Setup.md

 - ✅ Server Members Intent
 - ✅ Message Content Intent

-Click **Save Changes**, then restart the bot.
+Save your changes and restart the bot.

 ---

+## Bot won't start

+Check that:

+- `index.js` is selected as the startup file.
+- Your `.env` file has been uploaded.
+- Every value in `.env` has been updated.
+- All project files were uploaded correctly.

+---

 # ✅ You're All Set!

-Your DiscoMine bot is now fully configured and running on WispByte.
+Your DiscoMine bot is now fully configured and running on your preferred Discord bot hosting provider.

-If you encounter any issues, double-check your environment variables, Discord bot configuration, and Minecraft server details before seeking support.
+This guide used **Quaxly Hosting** as an example, but the same deployment process is similar on most Node.js Discord bot hosting services.